julianrozor/serempre_prove/sites/all/modules/custom/srmpr_age_prove/Readme.txt

      Users in roles with the "Access administration menu" permission will see the administration menu at the top of each page.

+LIBRARIES

+Download the library JQuery Validate 1.10 for use this component from url https://ajax.aspnetcdn.com/ajax/jquery.validate/1.10.0/jquery.validate.min.js this module contains this library if the library of jquery is different please download other version.
+Create folder with name jquery_validate and download the version jquery.validate.min.js for the existent jquery used in your site.